 Is it bad to have an advent basket?
 For several years I've thought about the perfect advent calendar.
-Actually, most of you have them, I've seen them on your blogs - and on your neighbors blogs.
+Actually, most of you have them, I've seen them on your blogs - and on your neighbor's blogs.
 Oh my, they are beautiful!
-But yet another autumn has passed and something spectacular and of heirloom potential has not been created.
-I was at Starbucks Saturday night (the first day of advent) with some girlfriends (must do that more) and we ran into another gal who was purchasing a Starbucks advent calendar - it was cute! - i thought of picking one up and calling it done for the year, but Janet purchased the laaassstt ooonnee!
+But yet another autumn has passed and something spectacular and of heirloom quality has not been created by my hands.
+I was at Starbucks Saturday night (the first day of advent) with some girlfriends (must do that more) and we ran into another gal who was purchasing a Starbucks advent calendar - it was cute!
+I thought of picking one up and calling it done for the year, but Janet purchased the laaassstt ooonnee!

 Remember Cabbage Patch Dolls?
 How there just weren't enough in the world to go around?
 My parents totally did the wait in line at 5am thing just to fight the masses and still left without scoring the coveted doll.
 Can you imagine the pressure of coming up empty handed on the one request your child had?
 I'm sure my mom and dad would say there were plenty of other requests, all I remember is desperately needing that large headed baby that was born in a garden and came with an authentic birth certificate.
 But this is about advent.